mdn/temp-processes/pull-requests.md

 # Pull request submission and review guidelines

 This document describes how contributors make changes to MDN Web Docs and how the changes are reviewed and land on the site.

-We strongly recommend opening pull requests that close existing issues or that are part of a bigger project.
-You can find tasks to help with under 'Issues' in any of the [MDN repositories](https://github.com/orgs/mdn/repositories) (for example, [Issues](https://github.com/mdn/content/issues) in `mdn/content` repository) and our public [project boards](https://github.com/orgs/mdn/projects).

-Before embarking on any work in any of the MDN repositories, please make sure that you're not making changes that are already being made.
-You can do this by searching through the open 'Issues' and open 'Pull requests' in the repository you're interested in making changes.

-If you are looking to suggest a new feature or a new set of work, please submit a proposal through the [suggestion form]().
 Content changes to MDN Web Docs include:

 - **Day-to-day improvements:** for the documentation of APIs, CSS properties, platform updates and content additions.